Meet our volunteers

 Lord Roger Roberts founded the Citizens of the World Choir in March 2017.

 "Our choir is a coming together of music and solidarity.
 Music can be the great communicator and the message it spreads can be powerful.
-From our base in Greenwich, South-East London, we rehearse weekly.
-We perform 6 -7 times during a summer programme designed to promote equality and migrant rights."
+From our base in Greenwich, South-East London, we rehearse weekly with frequent performances promoting equality and migrant rights."

 Hello My Friend